kzhdev/alpaca_zorro_plugin/README.md

 ## Bug Report

-If you find any issue or have any suggestion, please report in GitHub [issues](https://github.com/kzhdev/alpaca_zorro_plugin/issues).
+If you find any issue or have any suggestions, please report in GitHub [issues](https://github.com/kzhdev/alpaca_zorro_plugin/issues).

 ---